Del Amitri

 Del Amitri are a Scottish alternative rock band formed in Glasgow in 1980.

-Best known for their 1995 single "Roll to Me", which was a top 10 hit in Canada, Scotland, and the United States, they have released seven studio albums, five of which have reached the UK Top 10, and have sold over six million albums worldwide.
+They are best known for their 1990 single "Nothing Ever Happens", which reached No. 11 in the UK, and their 1995 hit "Roll to Me", which reached the top 10 in both Canada and the United States.
+They have released seven studio albums, five of which have reached the UK top 10.
+Del Amitri has sold over six million albums worldwide.

 History

 Band name

 Del Amitri's founding member and main songwriter, Justin Currie, explained in 2010 that the band's name "was invented to be meaningless – basically a corruption of the Greek name 'Dimitri'."
-In 2018, Currie clarified that 'Del Amitri' is a bastardisation of the name of a film producer who appeared in the closing credits of a film he saw in 1979 – "probably Dimitri-something, but we couldn't remember... so eventually through osmosis or maybe Chinese Whispers 'Dimitri' became 'Del Amitri'."
+In 2018, Currie clarified that 'Del Amitri' is a bastardisation of the name of a film producer who appeared in the closing credits of a film he saw in 1979: "probably Dimitri-something, but we couldn't remember... so eventually through osmosis or maybe Chinese Whispers 'Dimitri' became 'Del Amitri'."
 Many sources have repeated a claim that the name was chosen because it is Greek for "from the womb", but this is untrue.

 Formation and early years (1980-1984)

-Del Amitri grew out of Justin Currie's Jordanhill College School band.
-The band was formed with the original line-up of Currie (bass and vocals), James Scobbie (guitars), Donald Bentley (guitars) and Paul Tyagi (drums).
-Scobbie and Bentley left the band in 1982 to study at university.
-A new line-up came together after Currie placed an advertisement in the window of a music store.
-Scobbie and Bentley were replaced by Iain Harvie (guitar) and Bryan Tolland (second guitar).
-From then on, Currie and Harvie have remained the only constant members of the band.
+Del Amitri grew out of Justin Currie's Jordanhill College School band whose original members were Currie (bass and vocals), James Scobbie (guitars), Donald Bentley (guitars) and Paul Tyagi (drums).

 Del Amitri (1985)

-In 1984, Del Amitri were signed by Chrysalis Records, which released their eponymous debut album in 1985.
+In 1984, Del Amitri signed a recording contract with Chrysalis Records, which released their eponymous debut studio album in 1985.

 Waking Hours (1989)

-As recording started for what would become Del Amitri's second album, the line-up changed.
+As recording started for what would become Del Amitri's second studio album, the line-up changed.
 Currie and Harvie invited keyboard player Andy Alston to join the band and fired both guitarist Bryan Tolland and drummer Paul Tyagi.
-Tolland was replaced in the studio by Mick Slaven and Tyagi by The Commotions' Stephen Irvine.
+Tolland was replaced in the studio by Mick Slaven and Tyagi by the Commotions' Stephen Irvine.
 However, Slaven and Irvine chose not to join the band full-time and were replaced by David Cummings and Brian McDermott, respectively.

 Released in 1989, Waking Hours reached No. 6 on the UK Albums Chart and gave the band their most successful UK single, "Nothing Ever Happens", which peaked at No. 11.
 They also gained some mainstream exposure abroad for the first time, as Waking Hours was a success in several territories with the single "Kiss This Thing Goodbye" flirting with the lower reaches of the US Billboard Hot 100's Top 40.
 In between Waking Hours and their next album, the band released the single "Spit in the Rain", which reached No. 21 in the UK.